Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 Validators are constantly running many instances of these protocols, for candidates at different stages in their lifecycle.

 Notes:
+One important note about this whole system is that it runs asynchronously in multiple threads on the same validator.
 A validator can receive collations for one parachain, while managing availability chunks for a different parablock, while approval checking a totally different parablock.
 All of that happens at the same time in various subsystems.

 ---